 Too much to do

-The first concern for many aspiring entrepreneurs lies in the technical aspect of setting up the store or customize a page or two.
+The first concern for many aspiring entrepreneurs lies in the technical aspect of setting up the store or customizing a page or two.
 They are under the illusion that if they can overcome these issues, the rest is piece of cake.
 However, it’s just one of the things you’ll be doing.
 People who are rookies to online business (or to any business), generally don’t know a thing about accounting practices, marketing, shipping, return/refund/exchange policies and procedures, UX and design and…oh, please, stop.

 The list is big, but who’s going to take responsibility for your future except for you?